Welcome to the Saratoga Springs Housing Authority website!

 “We are proud to take this important step in protecting the health and safety of our residents, employees and visitors,” said Executive Director Paul Feldman.
 “Whether it’s second-hand smoke filtering into neighboring apartments or common areas through doorways and ventilation systems, or the fire dangers associated with cigarettes, smoking presents risks that needed to be addressed.”

-The policy will be in effect at all three of the Authority’s housing complexes — Jefferson Terrace, Vanderbilt Terrace and Stonequist Apartments.
+The policy will be in effect at all three of the Authority’s housing complexes — Jefferson Terrace, Vanderbilt Terrace and Stonequist Apartments LLC.
 In addition to prohibiting smoking indoors, the policy establishes a 25-foot smoke-free boundary around all outside entrances and exits and windows, and a 50-foot smoke-free boundary around the Authority’s playgrounds.

 Mr. Feldman said the policy was discussed and developed over the past year in collaboration with Glens Falls Hospital’s Health Promotion Center, through its state-funded Living Tobacco-Free Initiative.
 “The hospital team has a lot of experience in helping organizations and municipalities implement smoke-free policies, and we were happy to have their assistance,” he said.

 Brandi Bishop, Program Coordinator for Community Partnerships for the Living Tobacco-Free Initiative, said, “We commend the Saratoga Springs Housing Authority for their initiative in creating a healthier environment for the people who live in, work in, and visit their apartments.
 It’s great to have yet another community partner who is committed to reducing exposure to the dangers of tobacco products.”